martin-beran/fpga/mb50/README.md

 ## Debugger reference

-The debugger connects to a MB50 system's serial control interface via an RS-232 serial interface.
+The debugger connects to a MB50 system's serial control and debugging interface via an RS-232 serial interface.
 It optionally reads and executes commands from an initialization file.
 Then it reads commands from the standard input and executes them interactively.

 ### Invocation